EvanKepner/mutatest/CONTRIBUTING.rst

 -----------------------

-:code:`Pytest` is used to manage unit tests, and :code:`tox` is used to run various environment tests.
+:code:`Pytest` is used to manage unit tests, and :code:`tox` is used to run various environment tests. :code:`Hypothesis` is used for property testing in addition to the unit tests.
 If you are adding a new feature ensure that tests are added to cover the functionality.
-Some style enforcing is relaxed on the test files
+Some style enforcing is relaxed on the test files:

     - Use :code:`isort` for ordering :code:`import` statements in Python files.
     - Run :code:`black` for formatting all Python files.